Chinese ceramics: History

-Early wares
+Neolithic

 Pottery dating from 20,000 years ago was found at the Xianrendong Cave site in Jiangxi province, making it among the earliest pottery yet found.
-Another reported find is from 17,000–18,000 years ago in the Yuchanyan Cave in southern China.
+Another reported find is from 17,000 to 18,000 years ago in the Yuchanyan Cave in southern China.

 By the Middle and Late Neolithic (about 5000 to 1500 BCE) most of the larger archaeological cultures in China were farmers producing a variety of attractive and often large vessels, often boldly painted, or decorated by cutting or impressing.
 Decoration is abstract or of stylized animals – fish are a speciality at the river settlement of Banpo.
 The distinctive Majiayao pottery, with orange bodies and black paint, is characterised by fine paste textures, thin walls, and polished surfaces; the almost complete lack of defects in excavated pots suggests a high level of quality control during production.
-The Majiayao and other phases of the Yangshao culture are well-represented in Western museums; by the Banshan phase purple was used in slip-painting alongside black.
-During the 4th millennium the potter's wheel seems to scholars of Chinese ceramics to have been a Chinese invention, though several regions to the West also claim the honour.
-Previously coil-forming was used for large vessels.

-Finds of vessels are mostly in burials; sometimes they hold the remains.
-By 4100–2600 BCE in the Dawenkou culture shapes later familiar from Chinese ritual bronzes begin to appear.
-One exceptional ritual site, Niuheliang in the far north, produced numerous human figurines, some about half life-size.
+The Majiayao and other phases of the Yangshao culture are well-represented in Western museums, with Banshan pots as the most widely recognized type of Neolithic Chinese pottery in the West.
+Banshan urns are characterized by a short, narrow neck atop a wide-shouldered vessel tapering to an often very narrow base; there are usually two ring handles attached to the middle of the vessel, and the ornament is slip-painted in purplish black and plum-red pigments.
+The designs frequently comprise four large roundels, linked by strongly curved lines or loops.